gearglow/ReptiliaWithATwist/The List - Notes.md

 - Personal ward amulet

+- The Furies: Elysia's polycule and all-girl spec-ops team.
+They share power and abilities (like shifting) through a bond-oath.
+(Could be in Elysiad too, actually.)

 - Punk rock influences: Siouxsie And The Banshees, Poison Girls, Bikini Kill, Wasted Youth, Chumbawumba (esp. _Anarchy_), The Clash

 ## Cool Magic Elysia Can Do